shivareddy0117/HTS/README.md

 ![HTS System Overview](docs/images/system_overview.png)

+> **Note**: Dashboard images have been updated, but other images in this README are currently placeholders.
+See the [dashboard screenshot guide](docs/dashboard_screenshot_guide.md) for details on dashboard images.
+The other system diagrams will be added in the future.

 ## Overview
 This project implements an advanced system for optimizing High-Temperature Superconductor (HTS) tape manufacturing processes.
 By leveraging machine learning techniques, principally Neural Fitted Q-Iteration with Artificial Neural Networks, we've achieved a 40% improvement in predictive accuracy and uniformity in HTS tape manufacturing.